nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-21-extracting-video-metadata.md

 brew install media-info
 ```

-Add the gem script of [mediainfo you can from rubygems.org](https://rubygems.org/gems/mediainfo/versions/1.5.0) to
+Add the gem script for [MediaInfo from rubygems.org](https://rubygems.org/gems/mediainfo/versions/1.5.0) to
 your `Gemfile`.

 ```bash
 gem 'mediainfo', '~> 1.5'
 ```

-Run `bundle install` to install it.
+Run `bundle install` to install.
 Let's jump into the Rails Console and play around.

 ```ruby
 rails console